Projectsniper82/sniperlab/next-sniper/README.md

 will prompt for a password in the browser when wallets are first saved.
 Never commit your chosen password to source control.

+If an incorrect password is entered when loading wallets, the UI will now show an explicit error message instead of loading empty wallets.

 ## Strategy Context

 WWhen trading bots execute, a `context` object is passed to your strategy